- Contractor Resources

-You will become a director of your own company and be responsible for all tax contributions and relevant paperwork.
-If you're earning over £25,000 and keen to make a career of contracting, this could be the best option for you
+By choosing this route, you will become the director of your own limited company and be responsible for all tax contributions and relevant paperwork.
+If you're earning over £25,000 and keen to make a career of contracting, this could be the best option for you.

 Although many new contractors find the idea of running a limited company for the first time daunting, help is at hand.
-Administering your own limited company, with the support a dedicated firm of accountants like SJD Accountancy, is simple, efficient and inexpensive.
+Managing your own limited company with the support of a specialist contractor accountant is simple, efficient and inexpensive.

 You will typically take home around 75% - 80% of your contract by working through your own limited company.